RuanMeiMains/RuanMeiMains.github.io/docs/index.md

+---
+description: Welcome to Ruan Mei Mains, the hub for all things relating to Genius Society #81!
+Check out our social platforms, resources, events, and more!
+---

 # Welcome to Ruan Mei Mains! ❀
 We're a community dedicated to Genius Society #81, Ruan Mei from Honkai: Star Rail!
 Ruan Mei Mains is the hub for all things Ruan Mei, created by Ruan Mei fans, for Ruan Mei fans.
 Check out our various social platforms and resources!